Mon - Fri 10am - 7pm | Tel: 07857 817137 | Email: admin@bsbaccounting.co.uk

 Yes, we are happy to liaise with your own accountants.

-You don't HAVE to get in a bookkeeper, but it's to be recommended if your aren’t familiar with the rules and how to apply them.
+You don't HAVE to get a bookkeeper in, but it's to be recommended if your aren’t familiar with the rules and how to apply them.

-You would need to fill out the Employed section and the Self-employed section on the tax return.
-If you are completing online, make sure you say yes to the option of being an employee and yes to being self-employed in section 3 'Tailor your Return' this will allow you to report you income from both employment and self-employment.
+You would need to fill out both the Employed section and the Self-employed section on your tax return.
+If you are completing online, make sure you say 'yes' to the option of being an employee and 'yes' to being self-employed in section 3 'Tailor your Return'.
+This will allow you to report your income from both employment and self-employment.

 Yes, this would be classed as a business expense.

 All travel expenses are allowable as long they are solely for business.
-You cannot claim for any personal travel or expenses not in accordance with your business.
+You cannot claim for any personal travel costs or expenses not related to your business.

 You must register for VAT if your VAT taxable turnover goes over £85,000 (the ‘threshold’), or you know that it will.
 Your VAT taxable turnover is the total of everything sold that is not VAT exempt.